 Better than nothing plus my cursing has become much more robust, so there’s that.

 I will say one thing though if you are going with a combo kit from one company it’s a good idea to buy the other battery powered tools from that company also.
-That way you can share batteries between all your tools and won’t have to go buy another battery just for that one drill.
+That way you can share batteries with all your tools and won’t have to go buy another battery just for that one drill.
 The corded stuff doesn’t matter, you can go with the one that makes your heart happy.
 Got it?
 Alrighty then.

 You knew I had to include some paint on this list, right?